K-rnivoro/Keymmodore-64/README.md

 Joining both features, in the diagram above you can see in green the functions with C= key, and in yellow the function with any of the two SHIFT, which matches most of the layout of the C-64 keyboard.

+### Switching to PET Business Mode or PC Mode

-Pressing C= and CONTROL keys switch back to PC Compatible Mode.
-However, pressing C= and F5 keys again, switch to PET Business Keyboard Compatible Mode as explained below.
+Pressing C= and CONTROL keys switch to PC Compatible Mode.
+Also, pressing C= and F5 keys again, switch to PET Business Keyboard Compatible Mode.

 ### A note about SDL2 Winvice: